20 Things Both Cops and Citizens Should Know

 So how do cops continue to get away with infringements of Constitutional rights?
 Well, I suspect ignorance on both sides of the badge and fear.
-You cannot love, support, exercise, or defend something you do not know or understand and it’s hard to exercise your rights when someone is threatening you with force and the full weight of the government.
-Note that I said “hard;” not “impossible.”
+You cannot love, support, exercise, or defend something you do not know or understand, and it’s hard to exercise your rights when someone is threatening you with force and the full weight of the government.
+Note that I said “hard,” not “impossible.”

 8. A Cop’s Safety Does NOT Supersede an Individual’s Rights

 Nowhere in the Constitution does it say anything remotely close to “Your rights exist unless a government official feels threatened or scared.”
-Any true Constitutional defender understands that the Constitution and the Bill of Rights were specifically designed to make the government officials feel uneasy with tyrannical behaviors.
-This is because the entire system of government was set up to ensure that the people have the ultimate authority.
+Any true Constitutional defender understands that the Constitution and the Bill of Rights were specifically designed to make government officials feel uneasy with tyrannical behaviors.
+This is because the entire system of government was set up to ensure that the people had the ultimate authority.

 When a law enforcement official violates your rights on the premise of “being safe,” understand that the law enforcement official is in the wrong.
 This includes seizures of firearms during a stop.
-Seizure of the weapon for ANY reason without reasonable suspicion of an actual crime is actually a violation of Terry v Ohio (Terry v.
+Seizure of the weapon for ANY reason without reasonable suspicion of an actual crime is a violation of Terry v Ohio (Terry v.
 Ohio, 392 U.S. 1).
 This might also be noteworthy regarding “Red Flag Laws.”

 9. Intelligence is Simply Not Valued by Some Departments

-Robert Jordan applied to be a law enforcement officer with the New London, Connecticut police department.
-Jordan scored exceptionally high on the IQ proxy test.
+Robert Jordan applied to be a law enforcement officer with the New London, Connecticut, police department.
+Jordan scored exceptionally high on the I.Q. proxy test.
 Do you think he got the job?

-Actually, Jordan was EXCLUDED from consideration because New London Police stated that those who scored too high could get bored with police work and leave soon after undergoing costly training.
-Jordan sued the department for discrimination but the U.S. District Court found that New London had “shown a rational basis for the policy.”
+Jordan was EXCLUDED from consideration because New London Police stated that those who scored too high could get bored with police work and leave soon after undergoing costly training.
+Jordan sued the department for discrimination, but the U.S. District Court found that New London had “shown a rational basis for the policy.”
 Is this policy something you could find in other departments?

 10. Cops Are Only Above the Law if You Allow Them to be.

 I want to stress that there are good cops and good departments out there.
 Of course, that might be hard to even want to believe if you have ever been the victim of civil asset forfeiture.
 Or better yet, here is a comical but rather serious view of it.
-Now, I had more links, but since the publication of this article, several have been taken down.
+Now, I have more links, but since the publication of this article, several have been taken down.